shipperzhang/ArchivedRepo/README.md

 ## Build

 Uroboros is now completely written in Python on the `allpy` branch.
 You don't need to build anything.
 However, you may want to modify some value in `config.py` to match your system configuration.
+Also, the parser, though recognising a large number of operators, is not complete; in case invalid operator exceptions are raised, these can be added to the right set in `Types.py`.

 ## Usage: Disassembling